joeyoneill/CSIS616/CSIS616_HW3/README.md

       To test:

-       Go to CSIS616_program2 and type:
+       Go to CSIS616_program3 directory and type:

         cargo test